-Friends of Brad is pleased to announce the 2013 scholarship opportunity for young musicians in rural Northeastern Minnesota.
-Two scholarships of $300 are available to students graduating in 2013 who plan to pursue musical endeavors while attending college.
+Friends of Brad is pleased to announce the 2020 scholarship opportunity for young musicians in rural Northeastern Minnesota.
+Two scholarships are available to students graduating in 2020 who plan to pursue musical endeavors while attending college.

-- Student must be a graduating high school senior attending rural school districts in St. Louis (*excluding Duluth), Lake, Cook, or Itasca County at the time of the application.
+- Student must be a graduating high school senior attending rural school districts in St. Louis (excluding Duluth), Lake, Carlton, Cook, or Itasca Counties.

 - Applicants must be prepared to attend college full-time at an accredited institution with an established music program.
-Preference will be given to students majoring in music, especially music performance or composition.
-Non-music majors who are active in musical endeavors such as performing in an ensemble, band or choir are also eligible.
+Music majors are strongly preferred (especially music performance or composition).
+Non-music majors active in musical activities (e.g. performing in an ensemble, band, choir) are also eligible.

-- Applicants cannot be related to any of the Friends of Brad trustees or board members.
+- Applicants cannot be related to Friends of Brad trustees or board members.

 PREFERENCE WILL BE GIVE TO APPLICATIONS THAT:

-- Embody the Friends of Brad Memorial Foundation’s mission and goal
+- Embody the Friends of Brad Memorial Foundation’s mission and goals: http://friendsofbrad.org/mission/

 Consideration may also be given to a student’s academic performance and financial need.